Section 2: Treaties

 The treaties of 1866 did not bring peace.
 The law required that treaties had to be signed by three-fourths of all adult males of the tribes.
 Edmunds’ treaties were signed by three-fourths of all the adult males present at the negotiations.
 Most of those present were already inclined toward peace.
 Several important leaders, including Sitting Bull and Crazy Horse and their followers, did not attend the peace negotiations.
 The Senate never ratified Edmunds’ treaty.
 Senators preferred the terms in the Treaty of Fort Laramie of 1868 which was the most important treaty of that time.
 Edmunds’ mission to bring peace to Dakota failed.

 Why is this important?
 Though Edmunds failed to bring peace to Dakota Territory, these treaties did make steamboat traffic on the Missouri River and settlers’ villages safer.
 Edmunds also established some Indian agencies along the Missouri River where the tribes that signed the treaties could receive their annuities and talk with an agent.
-The Treaty of Fort Laramie guaranteed the Black Hills in western Dakota Territory to the Dakotas as well as the right to hunt on land west of the Missouri.
+Treaty-making was the responsibility and privilege of the federal government.
+Even though Edmunds represented the federal government, he did not have the authority to make a treaty.
+Two years later, the 1868 Treaty of Fort Laramie guaranteed the Black Hills in western Dakota Territory to the Dakotas as well as the right to hunt on land west of the Missouri.
+It was an attempt to bring peace to Dakota Territory, but this treaty was bound to fail when gold was discovered in the Black Hills.

 SHSND MSS 30076 and Governor’s Files